Cleveland Clinic logo

 Diagnosis and Tests

-Healthcare providers typically diagnose neural tube defects (NTDs) during pregnancy through prenatal tests, such as ultrasound.
+Healthcare providers typically diagnose NTDs during pregnancy through prenatal tests, like:

-• Blood test: Your healthcare provider will order a screening test that measures the amount of alpha-fetoprotein (AFP) in your blood during the 16th to 18th week of pregnancy.
-The amount is higher than normal in about 75% to 80% of pregnant people who are carrying a fetus with an NTD.
-If your level is elevated, your healthcare provider will order other tests, such as an ultrasound, to better evaluate the growing fetus.
+• Alpha-fetoprotein (AFP) blood test: This screening blood test measures your AFP level during the 16th to 18th week of pregnancy.
+The amount is higher than normal in about 75% to 80% of pregnant women who are carrying a fetus with an NTD.
+If your level is elevated, your healthcare provider will order other tests to better evaluate the growing fetus.

-• Fetal (prenatal) ultrasound: An ultrasound during pregnancy is the most accurate method to diagnose several NTDs.
-Healthcare providers typically recommend ultrasounds during the first trimester (11 to 14 weeks of pregnancy) and second trimester (18 to 22 weeks of pregnancy).
+• Prenatal ultrasound: An ultrasound during pregnancy is the most accurate method to diagnose several NTDs.
+Providers typically recommend ultrasounds during the first trimester (11 to 14 weeks of pregnancy) and second trimester (18 to 22 weeks of pregnancy).

-• Amniocentesis: Healthcare providers use this test to check for NTDs and other birth defects.
-During amniocentesis, they use a needle to remove a sample of fluid from the amniotic sac that surrounds te fetus.
+• Amniocentesis: Providers use this test to check for NTDs and other birth defects.
+During amniocentesis, they use a needle to remove a sample of fluid from the amniotic sac that surrounds the fetus.
 You can get this test at 15 to 20 weeks of pregnancy.
-This test carries certain risks.
-Be sure to talk to your healthcare provider about the process.
+It carries certain risks.

 Advertisement

-Healthcare providers also use imaging tests, such as an MRI (magnetic resonance imaging) or CT (computed tomography) scan, to diagnose some NTDs after birth.
+Healthcare providers also use imaging tests, like MRI or CT scans, to diagnose some NTDs after birth.

 Management and Treatment

-There are several treatment options for spina bifida and encephalocele depending on the severity of the condition.
+There are several treatment options for spina bifida and encephalocele, depending on the severity of the condition.
+Surgery is a common option for both.

 Treatment for spina bifida and encephalocele